Homer Wickline and Conrad Seamen Grants

 Pittsburgh, PA 15243

-The grant recipients shall be contacted by early May, 2022.
+The grant recipients will be contacted by early May, 2023.

 All documents sent to PCS in conjunction with this grant application become the property of PCS and will not be returned to the applicant.The recipients of the 2022 Homer Wickline and Conrad Seamen Memorial Grants are:

 AddieRose Forstman, soprano to help pay travel expenses to the Llangollen International Music Eisteddfod, Wales, UK where she was invited to compete for the Pendine International Voice of the Future Award.